bekk/bekk-christmas/post/functional/scala-3.md

 def run = println(result)
 ```

-One of the many small but important differences here is that one does not need
+One of the many small but important differences to note is that there is no
-to define a named reference to the `given` instance of a `type` like `showInt`
+explicitly named reference to the `given` instance of the type class instances like
-and `showString` above.
+`showInt` and `showString` in the Scala 2 example.

 The keyword `given` is now used to define that something is implicitly available.
 To get a
 `given` value for some type then `using` is the new keyword: